Victoriakaey/Formal-Verification-on-A-in-C-/README.md

 #### Classical algorithms

-Dijkstra's[^3] algorithm guarantees the shortest path in graphs with non-negative edge weights by iteratively selecting the vertex with the smallest tentative distance and updating the distances of its neighbors.
-Similarly, the Bellman-Ford[^4] algorithm extends this capability to graphs with negative weight edges by iteratively relaxing all edges and further extends the added advantage of detecting negative weight cycles.
-In dense graphs, Floyd-Warshall[^5] solves the all-pairs shortest-path problem by considering each vertex as an intermediate point.
+Dijkstra's[^4] algorithm guarantees the shortest path in graphs with non-negative edge weights by iteratively selecting the vertex with the smallest tentative distance and updating the distances of its neighbors.
+Similarly, the Bellman-Ford[^5] algorithm extends this capability to graphs with negative weight edges by iteratively relaxing all edges and further extends the added advantage of detecting negative weight cycles.
+In dense graphs, Floyd-Warshall[^6] solves the all-pairs shortest-path problem by considering each vertex as an intermediate point.
 Though powerful, its computational complexity makes it less suitable for large graphs.
-The Johnson[^6] algorithm, which combines the Bellman-Ford and Dijkstra algorithms, is more efficient for sparse graphs and can handle negative weights when computing all-pairs shortest paths.
+The Johnson[^7] algorithm, which combines the Bellman-Ford and Dijkstra algorithms, is more efficient for sparse graphs and can handle negative weights when computing all-pairs shortest paths.

-[^3]: Dijkstra, E. W. (1959).
+[^4]: Dijkstra, E. W. (1959).
 A note on two problems in connexion with graphs.
 Numerische Mathematik, 1(1), 269–271. https://www.cs.yale.edu/homes/lans/readings/routing/dijkstra-routing-1959.pdf
-[^4]: Shimbel, A. (1955).
+[^5]: Shimbel, A. (1955).
 Structure in communication nets.
 Proceedings of the Symposium on Information Networks.
 New York, New York: Polytechnic Press of the Polytechnic Institute of Brooklyn. pp. 199–203; Bellman, Richard (1958).
 "On a routing problem".
 Quarterly of Applied Mathematics.
 16: 87–90. doi:10.1090/qam/102435.
 MR 0102435; Ford, Lester R. Jr. (August 14, 1956).
 Network Flow Theory.
 Paper P-923.
 Santa Monica, California: RAND Corporation.
-[^5]: Cormen, Thomas H.; Leiserson, Charles E.; Rivest, Ronald L. (1990).
+[^6]: Cormen, Thomas H.; Leiserson, Charles E.; Rivest, Ronald L. (1990).
 Introduction to Algorithms (1st ed.).
 MIT Press and McGraw-Hill.
 ISBN 0-262-03141-8.
 See in particular Section 26.2, "The Floyd–Warshall algorithm", pp. 558–565 and Section 26.4, "A general framework for solving path problems in directed graphs", pp. 570–576.
-[^6]: Johnson, Donald B. (1977), "Efficient algorithms for shortest paths in sparse networks", Journal of the ACM, 24 (1): 1–13, doi:10.1145/321992.321993, S2CID 207678246.
+[^7]: Johnson, Donald B. (1977), "Efficient algorithms for shortest paths in sparse networks", Journal of the ACM, 24 (1): 1–13, doi:10.1145/321992.321993, S2CID 207678246.

+#### Specialized Algorithms Developed to Solve Special Cases

+The Viterbi[^8] algorithm is used in decoding hidden Markov models, finding the most probable sequence of hidden states, and effectively solving a stochastic variant of the shortest-path problem.
+Bidirectional search improves search efficiency by simultaneously exploring the graph from source to target, greatly reducing the search space when meeting in the middle.
+Similarly, fringe search[^9], an optimized version of A\*, delays node expansion until absolutely necessary, making it particularly effective in reducing computational overhead for some use cases.

-[^7]: The viterbi algorithm.
+[^8]: The viterbi algorithm.
 (1973, March 1).
 IEEE Journals & Magazine | IEEE Xplore. https://ieeexplore.ieee.org/document/1450960

-#### Specialized Algorithms Developed to Solve Special Cases

-The Viterbi[^7] algorithm is used in decoding hidden Markov models, finding the most probable sequence of hidden states, and effectively solving a stochastic variant of the shortest-path problem.
-Bidirectional search improves search efficiency by simultaneously exploring the graph from source to target, greatly reducing the search space when meeting in the middle.
-Similarly, fringe search, an optimized version of A\*, delays node expansion until absolutely necessary, making it particularly effective in reducing computational overhead for some use cases.
+[^9]: Björnsson, Yngvi; Enzenberger, Markus; Holte, Robert C.; Schaeffer, Johnathan.
+Fringe Search: Beating A\* at Pathfinding on Game Maps.
+Proceedings of the 2005 IEEE Symposium on Computational Intelligence and Games (CIG05).
+Essex University, Colchester, Essex, UK, 4–6 April, 2005.
+IEEE 2005. https://web.archive.org/web/20090219220415/http://www.cs.ualberta.ca/~games/pathfind/publications/cig2005.pdf

 #### Why Choose A\*